What is a Cataract?

 - Poor Night Vision

 - Sensitivity to Light

 If a cataract goes untreated, it has the potential to cause complete loss of vision.
 Thanks to modern surgical techniques cataract surgery generally involves a safe, painless outpatient procedure that leads to a significant improvement in vision.
-Call us today for an appointment if you think you may have a cataract.
+Click here to schedule or call us at 978-744-1177 for an appointment if you think you may have a cataract.